kosli-dev/labs/lab-01-get-ready.md

 ## Learning Goals

 - Create a Kosli account
-- Fork and set up the sample application repository
+- Create a copy of the sample application repository
 - Verify that the CI/CD pipeline runs successfully
 - Understand the basic structure of the application and its deployment process